maaxolofsson/java-tdd-todo-list/domain-model_EXTENSION.md

 Assuming that:

-- A task's name is unique; two or more tasks cannot have the same name.
 - A task's ID is just an incrementing number.
 So first task will have id=1, second one will have id=2, etc.

 | Classes    | Methods                                  | Scenario                                         | Outputs                                  |